Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 Libera.Chat bridge, visit `#libera-matrix` from IRC or `#libera-matrix:libera.chat` from Matrix.

-Matrix-specific issues should be reported to one of Matrix's bugtrackers ([IRC bridge](https://github.com/matrix-org/matrix-appservice-irc/issues), [Synapse](https://github.com/matrix-org/synapse/issues), ...) instead of the above channel.
+Matrix-specific issues should be reported to [Matrix.org support](https://matrix.org/contact/) or one of its bugtrackers ([IRC bridge](https://github.com/matrix-org/matrix-appservice-irc/issues), [Synapse](https://github.com/matrix-org/synapse/issues), ...) instead of the above channel.
 These issues include: `Failed to make_join via any server`,